brookslybrand/react-router-7-contacts/README.md

 # React Router v7 - Contacts Tutorial

 Remix is becoming React Router in v7.
-This repo is the [Remix tutorial](https://remix.run/docs/en/main/start/tutorial), but using React Router 7 (nightly).
+This repo is the [Remix tutorial](https://remix.run/docs/en/main/start/tutorial), but using React Router 7 (pre-release).

 If this whole Remix -> React Router thing is news to you, please watch/read: